ASD Football Club Matese: Promotion play-offs

 In its inaugural season (2020–21), under the management of Corrado Urbano, F.C.
-Matese recorded a fifth-place finish in the league, amassing 56 points after 34 games, leaving them tied on points with two other teams; third-placed Pineto and fourth-placed Cynthialbalonga.
+Matese recorded a fifth-place finish in the league, amassing 56 points after 34 games, leaving them tied on points with two other teams: third-placed Pineto and fourth-placed Cynthialbalonga.
 It meant that F.C.
 Matese had qualified for the Serie D promotion play-offs.
 However, as all three sides had finished on the same number of points, the play-off matches were decided on "Head-to-head", with Pineto scoring 6, Cynthialbalonga 5, and Matese 4.
 Consequently, F.C.
-Matese were drawn, against second-placed team Notaresco, with the match being played on 23 June 2021 at Notaresco's Stadio Comunale Vincenzo Savini.
-After trailing 1–0 at half-time, courtesy of a goal from Notaresco midfielder Mattia Frulla in the 21st minute, the Matesini; were reduced to ten men after defender Luigi Setola was sent off for a second yellow card with just under 20 minutes left to play of regulation time.
+Matese were drawn against the second-placed team, Notaresco, with the match being played on 23 June 2021 at Notaresco's Stadio Comunale Vincenzo Savini.
+After trailing 1–0 at half-time, courtesy of a goal from Notaresco midfielder Mattia Frulla in the 21st minute, the Matesini were reduced to ten men after defender Luigi Setola was sent off for a second yellow card with just under 20 minutes left to play of regulation time.
 F.C.
-Matese lost the semi-final 1–0, sending Notaresco; through to the play-off final against eventual winners Pineto.
+Matese lost the semi-final 1–0, sending Notaresco through to the play-off final against eventual winners Pineto.